-As is nearly always the case with sales tax, there are unique rules that can complicate matters even further.
+As is nearly always the case with sales tax, there are unique rules that can complicate construction projects and services even further.
 You could be required to pay sales tax for fixtures you purchase for a project, for example, but not have to pay tax on other construction materials.

-In many states, if you perform work for a tax-exempt organization, such as a church, that organization’s exemption also applies to materials you purchase for the project.
-You’ll probably need a certificate from the organization or, depending on local laws, you may be able to have the organization itself purchase the materials if the exemption does not extend to you.
+In many states, if you perform construction work for a tax-exempt organization, such as a church, that organization’s exemption also applies to materials you purchase for the project.
+You’ll probably need an exemption certificate from the organization or, depending on local laws, you may be able to have the organization itself purchase the materials if the tax exemption does not extend to you.

-Incorrectly estimating sales tax can have a big impact on a project.
+Incorrectly estimating sales tax can have a big impact on a construction project.
 If you use a lump-sum contract and don’t factor in the right amount, you could end up underbidding and making less money on the deal (or worse, losing money).
-So prior to bidding any job, get some answers:
+Prior to bidding any job, get some answers:

-- Are there any exemptions you need to know about?
+- Are there any tax exemptions you need to know about?

 - Are you in a state that requires you to charge sales tax on construction services as well as materials?

-- What other project- or state-specific rules apply?
+- What other project- or state-specific tax rules apply?